logicspark/berryjam/README.md

 ```

 </details>
-After the scan, Berryjam triggers your Analytic Dashboard for transparency and insights.
-Here is a sample Dashboard:
+After the scan, Berryjam launches an Analytic Dashboard in your web browser for transparency and insights.Here is a sample Dashboard:

 ![berryjam - dashboard](./assets/img/berryjam-dashboard.svg)